MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use/find-locations.md

 - BFB160
 - MET150
 ms.assetid: 3d34bfbc-d4a3-4ef2-85d3-cf92835382ac
-description: "Use Microsoft Search in Bing to find office, building, and other workspace locations, get directions, and more"
+description: "Use Microsoft Search to find office, building, and other workspace locations, get directions, and more"
 ---

 # Find locations